shonsirsha/chimp_backend/README.md

 ⭐ Please edit the **database detail/config and JWT secret** by creating a new file in the root db called `.env`.
 Just copy the format from `.sample.env` and change the `xxx` to your own detail.
 Feel free to change the JWT secret to anything, as it will work just fine (this secret is not going to be used in prod).

 ⭐ Database is included in the root folder called `chimp_db.sql`, feel free to restore/import it to your own machine/server.
-If you feel more comfortable doing it yourself, check out the file `db.text` included in the root folder.
+If you feel more comfortable creating one yourself (instead of importing), check out the file `db.text` included in the root folder.

 ## Running The Server